mckennapsean/dissertation/content/02-background.md

 well as the role of design constraints [@Onarheim2010; @Savage1998].
 Baker and van der Hoek observed designers from Intuit, AmberPoint, and Adobe [@Baker2010].
-The researchers tracked the designers' ideas over time, as seen in [@fig:ideas-baker], which shows the complex, iterative, and non-linear nature of the design process.
+The researchers tracked the designers' ideas over time, as seen in [@fig:ideas-baker], which shows the complex, iterative, and nonlinear nature of the design process.
 In addition, a model used by Kumar to demonstrate design methods also shows the nonlinear nature of the design process, as in [@fig:process-kumar], and he further cautions against models that imply linearity [@Kumar2012].
-Design constraints and complex ordering of design activities were not explicitly captured in many existing visualization process models, and this led to a lack of flexibility when trying to track, describe, and document our own design processes.
-Furthermore, by failing to connect to design decisions or levels of the nested model [@Munzner2009], these visualization models do not emphasize the importance of design rationale for decision-making which can play a critical role in how a visualization design process unfolds.
+Design constraints and complex ordering of design activities were not explicitly captured in many existing visualization process models which led to a lack of flexibility when trying to track, describe, and document our own design processes.
+Furthermore, by failing to connect to design decisions or levels of the nested model [@Munzner2009], these visualization models do not emphasize the importance of design rationale for decision-making, which can play a critical role in how a visualization design process unfolds.